Gangs and Young People

 You can call Childline on 0800 1111 for support and advice - it's a free 24/7 confidential helpline for children and young people - or they can access more information about gangs on the Childline website

-The Metropolitan Police’s Safe website has information about exiting gangs and advice and guidance about group violence and what to do if you are being pressured to join a gang.
+The Metropolitan Police’s Safe website has information about exiting gangs and advice and guidance about group violence and what to do if a child or young person is being pressured to join a gang.

 London Needs You Alive - The Mayor of London has published an Anti Knife Crime Toolkit which is free to download.